Gum Springs, Virginia

-Gum Springs is a community in Fairfax County in Hybla Valley along Route 1 (Richmond Highway).
+Gum Springs is a community in Fairfax County, Virginia, United States in Hybla Valley, along Route 1 (Richmond Highway).
 The African American community, the oldest in the county, was established in 1833 by West Ford, a freedman who had been manumitted by Hannah Bushrod Washington (widow of John Augustine Washington), in 1805.
 A historical marker (Number E-04) was erected by the Virginia Department of Historic Resources in 1991.

 History

 Founding

 In 1833, Gum Springs was founded by West Ford, a freed slave, skilled carpenter, and manager on George Washington's plantation, Mount Vernon.
 Ford was able to develop this 214-acre farming community from the sale of land he inherited from Hannah Washington, the sister-in-law of George Washington.
 By 1866, Ford was the second richest free black farmer in Fairfax County, Virginia.
 Gum Springs Farm became the nucleus of an African-American community throughout the 1800s.

 Gum Springs School

 The school was established after the Civil War.